ebd622/k8s-into/session_1.md

     - Wait till the status will be "running"

-3. Check the labels (use "-show-labels")
+3. Check the labels (use "--show-labels")

 4. Check logs of the created POD